edxmorgan/casadi-on-gpu/README.md

   <img src="demo.gif" alt="80000 evaluations of forward kinematics" width="3000">
 </p>

 This project shows how to take CasADi-generated C code, patch it for CUDA, and evaluate models directly on the GPU.
-The FK demo above evaluates **N = 80000** joint configurations in under **three milliseconds**.
-A dynamics demo is included and loads posterior samples from `src/posterior.bin`.
+The demo above evaluates the forward kinematics of **80000** batches of 4 dof joint configuration in under **three milliseconds**.
+A demo of a robot dynamic model with 33 parameters is also included where posteriors of the parameters are sampled from `src/posterior.bin` and batch evaluated for stochastic forward dynamics.

 This is a template, not a library: copy/adapt the workflow to your own CasADi functions.